TamiOnData/TamiOnData/README.md

 - 📈 Building my portfolio with real-world projects
 - 📊 Learning Python for data cleaning and automation
 - 🧠 Practicing data storytelling with Power BI & Tableau
+- 🗃️ Practicing data cleaning, filtering, and transformation using SQL for real-world datasets

 ---